Chocolate – a balsam for the soul

 1/2 cup (about 90 g) Einkorn wheat (or buckwheat flour if you want gluten-free brownies)

 3 tbsp organic sugar-free cacao

 Preheat the oven to 392 degrees (200° C).
 Wash and core the pumpkin then slice it and bake for about 30 to 40 minutes (until the pumpkin is tender).
 Let it cool down.
 Scrape out the cooled pumpkin flesh and mash it with a fork.
 Coarsely chop half of the chocolate.
 Melt the other half of the chocolate in a water bath together with the coconut oil.
 Beat the eggs and the sugar until they become fluffy.
 A side note: don’t be surprised that egg-sugar mixture with coconut blossom sugar isn’t as fluffy as it is with white sugar.
 Add the pumpkin puree and stir until there are no more pumpkin lumps in there and then pour the melted chocolate.
 Carefully whisk the flour, cocoa, salt and chopped chocolate into the mix until smooth.

 Pour the batter into the greased baking pan and bake in the preheated oven (350 degrees / 180° C) for 25-30 min.
 The brownies inside should still be juicy and moist.

-You can let it cool completely before slicing.
+Let it cool completely before slicing.
 But you know what?
 I couldn’t wait and the brownies were still warm (not hot).
-I cut them into squares, and they were just amazing — crispy outside, creamy chocolate on the inside.
+As I cut them into squares, they were just amazing — crispy outside, creamy chocolate on the inside.
 Whether warm or cold, the brownies are a true pleasure.